 - Cameras and Cell Phones: Be careful while holding your phone cameras near waterfalls or rushing water.
 We saw a young lady drop her cell phone in the pool of water / waterfalls near the Temple of Sinawava stop near the Narrows trail head.
 It appears she did not find it again.

-Things To Bring For Zion Hiking:
+Packing List For Zion Hiking:

 - Light layers of clothing: Cool mornings can warm up in later parts of the day.